TylerLu/ContosoInsurance2/Src/README.md

 ## How To: Integrate Hockey App with the Xamarin App for deployment and logging ##

 ### Integrate Hockey App with the Xamarin App to iOS ###
-1. Open [Hockeyapp](https://www.hockeyapp.net/ "Hockeyapp") site, if you have not Hockey App developer account, please sign up.
+1. Open the [Hockeyapp](https://www.hockeyapp.net/ "Hockeyapp") site, if you have not already created a Hockey App developer account, please sign up.

     ![](Images/Deployment/HockeyApp-SignUp.png)

-2. Log in Hockey App using the developer user that you register above, go to [Hockey App dashboard](https://rink.hockeyapp.net/manage/dashboard "Hockey App dashboard").
+2. Log in to Hockey App using the developer user that you registered above, and go to the [Hockey App dashboard](https://rink.hockeyapp.net/manage/dashboard "Hockey App dashboard").

-3. Click **New App** button.
+3. Click the **New App** button.

     ![](Images/Deployment/HockeyApp-NewApp.png)

-4. Click Create the App **Manually** instead.
+4. Click the create the App **manually** instead link.

     ![](Images/Deployment/HockeyApp-ManuallyCreate.png)

-5. Type your App information and click **Save** button.
+5. Enter your app information and click the **Save** button.

 	![](Images/Deployment/HockeyApp-CreatDetail.png)

-6. Copy **App Id** to use later.
+6. Copy the **App Id**, you will use it later.
 	![](Images/Deployment/HockeyApp-CopyAppId.png)

-7. Use VS to open **ContosoInsurance-Mobile.sln**, select **ContosoInsurance.iOS** project, paste the **iOS App Id** that you get it above and save file.
+7. Use Visual Studio 2015 to open the **ContosoInsurance-Mobile.sln** Visual Studio Solution.

+8. In the **ContosoInsurance.iOS** project, open the **MainActivity.cs** class and paste the **iOS App Id** that you copied above into the value for the **HOCKEYAPP_APPID** variable.

+9. Save the **MainActivity.cs** file.

 	![](Images/Deployment/HockeyApp-PastAppId.png)

-8. Build IOS project, and Upload your iOS **.ipa** file to iOS Hockey App that you create above.
+10. Build the iOS project, and upload your iOS **.ipa** file to the iOS Hockey App that you created above.

 	> **Note:** Be sure that tester's iOS UDID has been included in your Apple provision file before build.

 	 ![](Images/Deployment/HockeyApp-AddNewAppFile.png)

-9. Enter the release notes for this build.
+11. Enter the release notes for the build, then click **Next Step**

     ![](Images/Deployment/HockeyApp-AddNewAppStep1.png)

-10. Configure **Status** as following.
+12. Configure the **Status** according to the screen shot below, then click **Next Step**.

 	 ![](Images/Deployment/HockeyApp-AddNewAppStep2.png)

-11. Configure **Notify** as following, click **Send** button.
+13. Configure **Notify** according to the screen shot below, then click **Send**.

     ![](Images/Deployment/HockeyApp-AddNewAppStep3.png)

-12. Upload file and configure App status successfully.
+14. The confirmation screen will look like this after you have uploaded the file and configured the App successfully.

 	 ![](Images/Deployment/HockeyApp-AddNewAppFileSuccessfully.png)

-13. Click **Invite User** button to invite test user to test this App.
+15. Click the **Invite User** button to invite a test user to test the App.

 	 ![](Images/Deployment/HockeyApp-InviteUser.png)

-14. Type tester email and click **Save**.
+14. Enter the tester's email address and click **Save**.

 	 ![](Images/Deployment/HockeyApp-InviteUserTest.png)

 ### Integrate Hockey App with the Xamarin App to Android ###
-1. Log in Hockey App using the developer user that you register above, go to [Hockey App dashboard](https://rink.hockeyapp.net/manage/dashboard "Hockey App dashboard").
+1. Log in to Hockey App using the developer user that you registered above, and go to the [Hockey App dashboard](https://rink.hockeyapp.net/manage/dashboard "Hockey App dashboard").
-2. Click **New App** button.
+2. Click the **New App** button.

     ![](Images/Deployment/HockeyApp-NewApp.png)

-3. Click Create the App **Manually** instead.
+3. Click the create the App **manually** instead link.

     ![](Images/Deployment/HockeyApp-ManuallyCreate.png)

-4. Type your App information and click **Save** button.
+4. Enter your app information and click the **Save** button.

 	![](Images/Deployment/HockeyApp-CreatDetailAndroid.png)

-5. Copy **App Id** to use later.
+5. Copy the **App Id**, you will use it later.

 	![](Images/Deployment/HockeyApp-CopyAppIdAndroid.png)

-6. Use VS to open **ContosoInsurance-Mobile.sln**, select **ContosoInsurance.Droid** project, paste the **Android App Id** that you get it above and save file.
+6. Use Visual Studio 2015 to open the **ContosoInsurance-Mobile.sln** Visual Studio Solution.

+7. In the **ContosoInsurance.Droid** project, open the **MainActivity.cs** class and paste the **Android App Id** that you copied above into the value for the **HOCKEYAPP_APPID** variable.

+8. Save the **MainActivity.cs** file.

 	![](Images/Deployment/HockeyApp-PastAppIdAndroid.png)

-7. Build Android project, and Upload your Android **.apk** file to Android Hockey App that you create above.
+9. Build the Android project, and upload the Android **.apk** file to the Android Hockey App that you created above.

     ![](Images/Deployment/HockeyApp-AddNewAppFile.png)

-8. Enter the release notes for this build.
+10. Enter the release notes for the build, then click **Next Step**

     ![](Images/Deployment/HockeyApp-AddNewAppStep1.png)

-9. Configure **Status** as following.
+11. Configure the **Status** according to the screen shot below, then click **Next Step**.

 	 ![](Images/Deployment/HockeyApp-AddNewAppStep2.png)

-10. Configure **Notify** as following, click **Send** button.
+12. Configure **Notify** according to the screen shot below, then click **Send**.

     ![](Images/Deployment/HockeyApp-AddNewAppStep3.png)

-11. Upload file and configure App status successfully.
+13. The confirmation screen will look like this after you have uploaded the file and configured the App successfully.

 	 ![](Images/Deployment/HockeyApp-AddNewAppFileSuccessfullyAndroid.png)

-13. Click **Invite User** button to invite user to test this App.
+14. Click the **Invite User** button to invite a test user to test the App.

 	 ![](Images/Deployment/HockeyApp-InviteUser.png)

-14. Type tester email and click **Save**.
+15. Enter the tester's email address and click **Save**.

 	 ![](Images/Deployment/HockeyApp-InviteUserTest.png)

-### Download Android Hockey App to device and test###
+### Download the iOS Hockey App to an iOS device and test it ###
-1. Open [Hockey App dashboard](https://rink.hockeyapp.net/manage/dashboard "Hockey App dashboard"), log in Hockey App using the tester user that invite above.
+1. Open the [Hockey App dashboard](https://rink.hockeyapp.net/manage/dashboard "Hockey App dashboard"), and log into Hockey App using the tester user you sent the email to.
-2. Open **ContosoInsurance.Droid** Hockey App, and Click **Download**.
+2. Open the **ContosoInsurance.iOS** Hockey App, and Click **Download**.

     ![](Images/Deployment/HockeyApp-DownloadOS.png)

-3. Copy it to your Android device, and **install** it.
+3. **Install** the app with iTunes.

+	> **Note:** Be sure that your device UDID has been included in your Apple provision file.

 4. Test.

-### Download iOS Hockey App to device and test###
+### Download the Android Hockey App to an Android device and test it ###
-1. Open [Hockey App dashboard](https://rink.hockeyapp.net/manage/dashboard "Hockey App dashboard"), log in Hockey App using the tester user that invite above.
+1. Open the [Hockey App dashboard](https://rink.hockeyapp.net/manage/dashboard "Hockey App dashboard"), and log into Hockey App using the tester user you sent the email to.
-2. Open **ContosoInsurance.iOS** Hockey App, and Click **Download**.
+2. Open the **ContosoInsurance.Droid** Hockey App, and Click **Download**.

     ![](Images/Deployment/HockeyApp-DownloadAndroid.png)

-3. **Install** it using iTunes.
-> **Note:** Be sure that your device UDID has been included in your Apple provision file.
+3. Copy the .apk file to your Android device and install it.
 4. Test.

 ### Explore Hockey App Crashes/Events ###
-1. Open [Hockey App dashboard](https://rink.hockeyapp.net/manage/dashboard "Hockey App dashboard"), log in Hockey App using the developer user that create above.
+1. Open the [Hockey App dashboard](https://rink.hockeyapp.net/manage/dashboard "Hockey App dashboard"), and log into Hockey App using the developer user that you created above.
-2. Open Hockey App, click Crashes/Events tab to find log.
+2. Open the Hockey App you wish to explore and the click **Crashes/Events** tab to see the logs.

     ![](Images/Deployment/HockeyApp-events.png)

-3. You can explore HockeyApp data in Application Insights, please reference this [link](https://azure.microsoft.com/en-us/documentation/articles/app-insights-hockeyapp-bridge-app/ "Exploring HockeyApp data in Application Insights") to configure Hockey App Bridge Application Insight.
+3. You can explore HockeyApp data in Application Insights!
+To do this follow the steps in this [link](https://azure.microsoft.com/en-us/documentation/articles/app-insights-hockeyapp-bridge-app/ "Exploring HockeyApp data in Application Insights") to configure the Hockey App Bridge to Application Insights.

     ![](Images/Deployment/HockeyApp-Insight.png)